Osteoarthritis (OA) is a chronic disease. It causes degenerative (progressive) damage to your joints, including those in your:

 - lower back

-- your cartilage is worn away
+- Your cartilage has worn away.

-- your joint is warm and inflamed
+- Your joint feels warm and is inflamed.

 - were older